Business Innovation Survey

 A CeSTII flagship project

-Next to the R&D Survey, the South African Business Innovation Survey (BIS) is a second flagship survey performed by CeSTII for the DST.
+The South African Business Innovation Survey (BIS) is a flagship survey performed by CeSTII for the DSI.

-Previous BIS surveys performed by CeSTII have followed the methodology set out in the Oslo Manual.
+BIS surveys performed by CeSTII follow the methodology set out in the Organisation for Economic Co-operation and Development's Oslo Manual.

 However the measurement of innovation through these surveys has tried, where possible, to taken into count the distinctive context of South Africa—being in Africa, the global south, and characterised as a middle income country, with both highly and weakly developed economic structures, and pressing socio-economic challenges.